kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 To deploy TTCV2 in the Browser, employ a systematic approach:

 1. [Download the ZIP archive](https://github.com/kamarov-therussiantank/ClassicTankTrouble-V2/archive/refs/heads/main.zip)
-2. Extract the ZIP folder to a location of your choice.
+2. Extract the ZIP archive to a location of your choice.
 3. Navigate to your browser's extension menu.
 4. Find the "Developer mode" button and turn it on.
 5. Click the "Load unpacked" button.